brajeshwar/brajeshwar.github.io/_posts/2005/2005-09-29-screen-sharing-in-flash-media-server-2-public-beta.md

----
-layout: post
-title: Screen Sharing in Flash Media Server 2 Public Beta
+# Screen Sharing in Flash Media Server 2 Public Beta
----

 Macromedia's "Flash Media Server 2 (Flash Media Server 2)":http://www.macromedia.com/software/flashmediaserver/public_beta/ goes public but restricted to USA, Europe and Japan.
 Well, looks like it is already time for a vacation to the United States!